-Additional Employer contributions have been received during the year in respect of an agreement reached between the Sponsoring Employer and Trustees in respect of annual cost of living pension increases.
+Additional Employer contributions were received in the prior-year in respect of an agreement reached between the Sponsoring Employer and Trustees in respect of annual cost of living pension increases.
 The additional contributions received in respect of those increases are outside of any agreed recovery plan.